tsrobinson/academic-kickstart/content/publication/robinson-whenvotersrespond-2020/index.md

 publication_types:
 - '1'
 abstract: >
-  Campaign finance information is abundant in the United States, but we have only scratched the surface of how this information affects voter behaviour.
-We know comparatively little about how  financial information affects vote choice specifically, whether effects differ across types of election, and how robust any effects are to other relevant political signals.
-Using a series of conjoint experiments, I compare the effects of campaigns' financial profiles on vote choice across direct democratic and representative elections, randomizing subjects' exposure to additional political cues.
+  In recent American elections political candidates have actively emphasized features of their fundraising profiles when campaigning.
+Yet, surprisingly, we know comparatively little about how  financial information affects vote choice specifically, whether effects differ across types of election, and how robust any effects are to other relevant political signals.
+Using a series of conjoint experiment designs, I compare the effects of campaigns' financial profiles on vote choice across direct democratic and representative elections, randomizing subjects' exposure to additional political cues.
 I find that while the financial profile of candidates can affect vote choice, these effects are drowned out by non-financial signals.
 In ballot initiative races, the explicit policy focus of the election appears to swamp any effect of financial information.
-This paper is the first to explore the comparative effects of financial disclosure across election type, contributing to our understanding of how different heuristics interact in electoral contexts.
+This paper is the first to explore the comparative effects of financial disclosure across election type, contributing to our understanding of how different heuristics interact across electoral contexts.
 publication: '*Working Paper*'
 ---